aleksplus/stomp-redux-subscriptions/redux-saga-subscriptions-manager/README.md

 ## Use cases:

-Library works best together with `redux-subscriptions-manager` - reduced state, but can be used without it.
+Library works best together with `@p.aleks/redux-subscriptions-manager` - reduced state, but can be used without it.

 Problem it solves: maintaining multiple subscriptions with different payloads, handling cleanup and creation for actions.